 From a botanical perspective Erf 3122, Mossel Bay can be divided into two main vegetation types, low sensitivity renosterveld and high sensitivity grassy fynbos.
 These vegetation types occupy two distinct areas with the renosterveld being found on the upland plateau.
-It was historically farmed and despite recent wild fires (2018), this disturbance has carried through despite the greater area having apparently restored to 'good' vegetation.

-- Analyses of collected data at waypoints, shows that the renosterveld remained with relatively poor plant species diversity, with a significant complement of the original species having been lost. - The fynbos, on the other hand, is relatively undisturbed and has much higher sensitivity.
+It was historically ploughed and this disturbance has carried through despite the area having apparently restored to 'good' vegetation.
+Analyses of collected data shows that the renosterveld is relatively poor in plant species with a significant complement of the original species having been lost.
+The fynbos, on the other hand, is relatively undisturbed and has high sensitivity.
 The latter vegetation would be completely unaffected by the proposed development.

-Despite virtually the entire area of Erf 3122, Mossel Bay (Hartenbos Hills Garden Estate) being classified as CBA1 in the WCBSP (2017), it has been determined from field studies (ground-truthing) that the development area specifically is occupied by renosterveld that should at best be reclassified as ESA1.
+Despite virtually the entire area of Erf 3122, Mossel Bay (Hartenbos Garden Estate) being classified as CBA1 in the WCBSP (2017), it has been determined from field studies (ground-truthing) that the development area specifically is occupied by renosterveld that should at best be re-classified as ESA1.
 The renosterveld in the proposed development area has low botanical constraints.

-The results of this detailed impact assessment show that the proposed development in its preferred proposal, would have low negative direct and cumulative impacts before and after mitigation, due to the low sensitivity of the terrain that would be displaced by the development.
-(This does not apply to areas outside the development footprint not previously disturbed).
-Therefore, the proposed Hartenbos Hills Garden Estate development in its preferred development proposal is supported from a botanical perspective.
+The results of this detailed impact assessment show that the proposed development would have low negative direct and cumulative impacts before and after mitigation, due to the low sensitivity of the terrain that would be displaced by the development.
+(This does not apply to areas outside the development footprint).
+Therefore, the proposed Hartenbos Hills Garden Estate development is supported from a botanical perspective.